BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       (*destination message field*)      Requests field value.
 The requesting Element must provide a handler for the returned value.

-   .. py:method:: getEstimatedDt
+   .. py:method:: getNumVarPools

       (*destination message field*)      Requests field value.
 The requesting Element must provide a handler for the returned value.

-   .. py:method:: getNumVarPools
+   .. py:method:: getNumAllPools

       (*destination message field*)      Requests field value.
 The requesting Element must provide a handler for the returned value.

-   .. py:method:: getNumAllPools
+   .. py:method:: getNumProxyPools

       (*destination message field*)      Requests field value.
 The requesting Element must provide a handler for the returned value.